-This freekeh-stuffed acorn makes a festive side dish.
-It’s perfect for a nourishing Sunday evening family dinner or as a side dish on the Thanksgiving table.
+This freekeh and veggie stuffed acorn squash makes a festive side dish.
+It’s perfect for livening up the weeknight dinner or as a side dish on the Thanksgiving table.

 Freekeh is wheat that is harvested when young and still green and then roasted and cracked, similar to bulgur.
 It’s very high in fiber and a good source of protein and iron.
 I used Bob’s Red Mill brand, which per 1/4 cup dry serving has:

 - 7 grams of protein

 - 8 grams of fiber

 Need a gluten-free alternative?
 Try amaranth, quinoa, millet, or brown rice.

 This recipe basically has 3 parts, which are included in the recipe below, but if you get overwhelmed by a long list of steps (like I do) this is how it breaks down: